Request Early Access Getting Started Guide

 Platform email sends 10 per agent per hour

 What are cost units?
 One cost unit equals one Haiku token.
 If you use Sonnet (3.75x) or Opus (18.75x), each token costs proportionally more units.
-External tool calls (HTTP requests, email sends) also consume a small number of units.

 If you hit your daily limit, agents will pause and resume the next day.
 No data is lost.
+You can also bring your own API key for higher limits – see Choosing a model.

-10. Runtime constraints
+11. Runtime constraints

 Your agents run in a managed environment with a few guardrails worth knowing about: